Marion cast iron: Learn about your antique ironware

 Marion Stove Company focused on making heating stoves.
 However, keep an eye open for their cast iron cookware line.

 Let’s start with the logo placement.
 If you have a Marion skillet, check the position of the logo.
-The logo will be in one of three places, slightly above center, center, or below center.
+The logo will be in one of three places: slightly above the center, center, or below the center.
 I’m unaware of the reason why there are different logo placements.
 And if the location affects the date of manufacture.

 See the pictures below for examples.